 Where:

 e.i.r.p. is the CN e.i.r.p.
-(40 dBm max)
+(40 dBm max);

-SNRTARGET is the target SNR at the CN (18 dB for MCS12), assuming that the DN uses ATPC
+SNRTARGET is the target SNR at the CN (18 dB for MCS12), assuming that the DN uses ATPC;

-GR is the CN receive antenna gain (30 dBi)
+GR is the CN receive antenna gain (30 dBi);

-N is the CN thermal noise (-72 dBm) assuming a 1.76 GHz bandwidth and 10 dB noise figure
+N is the CN thermal noise (-72 dBm) assuming a 1.76 GHz bandwidth and 10 dB noise figure;

-BPL is the building penetration loss (3.6 dB) for a single pane of window glass
+BPL is the building penetration loss (3.6 dB) for a single pane of window glass;

-GSRD is the gain of the SRD in the direction of the CN (0 dBi)
+GSRD is the gain of the SRD in the direction of the CN (0 dBi);

-With these assumptions, the receive interference power is -87.6 dBm, almost 20 dB below the CCA threshold of -68 dBm for SCPHY/CPHY.
+With these assumptions, the receive interference power is -87.6 dBm, almost 20 dB below the Clear Channel Assessment (CCA) threshold of -68 dBm for SCPHY/CPHY.
 Thus, SRD in the room will not experience any channel access impacts.

 It has been shown that DN transmissions do not block SRD transmissions.
 The next question is, do DN transmissions interfere with SRD reception?
 Figure 32 shows the interference power level at each location within a 5 m on a side room behind the window.
 The interference power received by the SRD depends on the SRD antenna pattern and pointing.
 The SRD antenna pattern is modelled as shown in Figure 33 with a 19 dBi peak gain and a conservative front-to-back ratio of 20 dB.
-The worst case orientation would be pointing directly towards the window.
+The worst-case orientation would be pointing directly towards the window.